Lisa (1990 film)

-Lisa is a 1990 American thriller film directed by Gary Sherman and starring Staci Keanan, D. W. Moffett, Cheryl Ladd and Jeffrey Tambor.
-Its plot follows a teenage girl's infatuation with a stranger that, unknown to her, is a serial killer-stalker.
+Lisa is a 1990 American thriller film directed by Gary Sherman and starring Cheryl Ladd, D. W. Moffett and Staci Keanan in her film debut.
+Its plot follows teenage girl Lisa Holland's infatuation with Richard, a stranger that, unknown to her, is a serial killer-stalker.

 Plot

-Fourteen-year-old Lisa Holland lives with her mother Katherine, a successful florist, in Venice Beach, California.
-Lisa is beginning to show a keen interest in boys but is not allowed to date due to her mother’s strict rule about not dating until she is 16.
-It is revealed that Katherine had Lisa when she was 14 years old.
-Abandoned by Lisa's father, Katherine was forced to leave home after her parents demanded that she put Lisa up for adoption.
-These facts have made Katherine very wary about Lisa dating, feeling she would end up like her mother.
-Lisa’s desire to have a boyfriend is furthered by her best friend Wendy Marks, whose less-strict mother and father have allowed her to start dating.
+Fourteen-year-old Lisa Holland lives with her mother Katherine, a successful florist.
+Lisa is beginning to show a keen interest in boys but is not allowed to date due to her mother's strict rule about not dating until she is 16.
+Lisa's desire to have a boyfriend is furthered by her best friend Wendy Marks, whose less-strict mother and father have allowed her to start dating.

-Meanwhile, there is a serial killer running loose in Venice Beach, nicknamed the Candlelight Killer, so called because he rapes his victims by candlelight before killing them.
-The Candlelight Killer is a suave, good-looking, and successful restaurateur named Richard, who looks more like a sexy model than a serial killer.
+Meanwhile, there is a serial killer running loose nicknamed the Candlelight Killer, because he rapes his victims by candlelight before killing them.
+The Candlelight Killer is a suave, good-looking, and successful restaurateur named Richard, who looks more like a Gentleman's Quarterly model than a serial killer.
 Richard stalks good-looking women once he finds out where they live.
-Uniquely, Richard calls his victims over the telephone leaving messages on their answering machines saying he is in their house and is going to kill them.
+Uniquely, Richard calls his victims over the telephone leaving messages on their answering machines saying he is in their place of residence and is going to kill them.
 As the women are listening to his message, Richard grabs them from behind and then begins his vicious attacks.

 One night, Lisa is coming home from the convenience store, and accidentally runs into Richard, leaving the house of another victim.
 Lisa is mesmerized by his good looks and follows him to his car once he leaves, copying down his license plate number.
-Through the DMV she is able to get his address and telephone number.
+Through the DMV, she is able to get his address and telephone number.
 Lisa then begins to call up Richard on the phone and engages him in seductive conversation.
 Richard is intrigued by their conversations, yet is more interested in finding out who she is, mainly because he is the one now being stalked.